Emily focuses on civil litigation involving damage to people and to property as well as proprietary interests, insurance, recovery and costs.

 Emily also advises on contractual and statutory disputes relating to construction works and for or against utilities providers.

 As a registered legal aid provider Emily has also acted in other property related disputes, obtaining High Court injunctive relief, acting in disputes as to equitable interests in homes and housing cases.
-Emily has and will undertake landlord & tenant work as well as acting in CPR part 55 proceedings and other enforcement proceedings including orders for sale of land.

 Emily has acted in mediations in both civil and employment cases and intends to qualify as a mediator.